 By Amy Nicholson

 For professional film critics, you'll notice, the year in film tends to conclude prematurely.
 Those "Best Of" lists you see popping up everywhere around now have often been tallied, decided, and finalized by mid-November — and in the web's ever-harried race for clicks and pageviews, that date seems to be receding further all the time.
-(The a href="http://villagevoice.com/filmpoll">Voice's own film poll closed on December 11.)
+(The http://villagevoice.com/filmpoll">Voice's own film poll closed on December 11.)
 Among the more regrettable consequences of this is an illusion of gatekeeping.
 The impulse to declare and broadcast an opinion of a film as far in advance of its release as possible has, I suspect, created a sense that the only films of the year worth talking about those are available exclusively to critics.
 (I admit and apologize for my own indulgence in this practice.)

 It's doubtless frustrating to open countless Best Film lists to find an assortment of foreign curiosities and indies with only meager distribution — films bestowed only a nominal one-week theatrical run on the coasts before disappearing into obscurity.
 But one of the pleasant things about moviegoing in 2013 is that many of these titles, however minuscule their budgets, make their way to video-on-demand services, often in time for year-end catch-up.